fernandoperezc/Advanced-Topics-in-Machine-Learning-and-Data-Science/index.md

   - Reconciling modern machine-learning practice and the classical bias-variance trade-off by Manuel Burger.
 [Slides](Burger.pdf)
   - On Calibration of Modern Neural Networks by Lukas Fluri.
 [Slides](Fluri.pdf)
 - March 17th:
-  - Natural Graph Networks by Piersilvio De Bartolomeis
+  - Natural Graph Networks by Piersilvio De Bartolomeis.
+[Slides](Bartolomeis.pdf)
   - Towards A Rigorous Science of Interpretable Machine Learning by Nicolas Volken.
 [Slides](Volken.pdf)
 - March 24th:
   - Density estimation using real NVP by Flavio Schneider [Slides](Schneider.pdf)
   - Do Deep Generative Models Know What They don't Know?
-By Zhenru Jia
+By Zhenru Jia [Slides](Jia.pdf)
 - March 31st:
   - SurVAE Flows: Surjections to Bridge the Gap between VAEs and Flows by Florian Barkmann
   - Flows for simultaneous manifold learning and density estimation by Jona Braun